UMN-LATIS/elevator/docs/field-types.md

 ### enableAnnotation
 This enables markup tools that allow viewer to annotate images.
 Users with "curation" level privileges can also save those annotations to the server.

+### forceTiling
+Normally, Elevator only generates tiles for images greater than 30 megapixels, or when a feature that requires tiles (like annotation) is enabled.
+This option allows you to force tiling for all image assets.

+### interactiveTranscript
+When this is enabled, video assets with attached captions will have an interactive transcript displayed below the movie.
+This allows users to search and navigate based on the caption text.
+If you also add chapter markers to the file, these will be used to add formatting to the transcript sections.

 ### Sidecar Data
 Some file formats (movies, 3d objects) will present an additional field when being uploaded.
-In this case of movies, this is where you can add SRT subtitles.
+In this case of movies, this is where you can add SRT or WebVTT subtitles, or WebVTT chapter markers.
 For 3d Objects, a custom JSON attachment can describe points of interest.
-This format will be documented in a separate application.